 Nonetheless, the introduction of in-plane switching or IPS during the mid 1990s and its mass popularity in mid 2000s marked another breakthrough in LCD technology.
-IPS display technology has expended the application of LCD to include high-definition television and computer monitors, as well as high-resolution mobile devices such as smartphones and tablets.
+IPS display technology has expanded the application of LCD to include high-definition television and computer monitors, as well as high-resolution mobile devices such as smartphones and tablets.

-This article lists down and describes the advantages and disadvantages of in-plane switching display technology, thus also discussing the strengths and limitations or drawbacks of IPS panels.
+This article lists down and describes the advantages and disadvantages of in-plane switching display technology, thus also discussing the strengths and limitations or drawbacks of IPS LCD panels.

-Advantages of IPS panels
+The benefits: Advantages of IPS LCD panels

-1. Better color reproduction: One of the notable advantages of IPS panels over TN panels is color reproduction that further translates into color accuracy and better image quality.
+1. Better color reproduction: One of the notable advantages of IPS LCD panels over TN panels is color reproduction that further translates into color accuracy and better image quality.

 Note that a typical TN panel only has a 6-bit RGB color depth.
 This means that it is only capable of producing 262,144 possible colors.
-On the other hand, a conventional IPS panel has an 8-bit RGB color depth capable of producing 16.7 million possible colors.
+On the other hand, a conventional IPS has an 8-bit RGB color depth capable of producing 16.7 million possible colors.

 Though another type of LCD technology called virtual alignment or VA has a similar 8-bit RGB color depth, several manufacturers have introduce high-end IPS panels with 16-bit to 24-bit RGB color depth.